- Underrated and overlooked by Windows users, disk management is important for your PC's lifespan.

 Windows 10’s Disk Management Tool

-It allows you to perform some basic actions, like shrinking, adding, deleting, renaming partitions, and more.
-This tool is also used to initialize a new hard disk, in case the system doesn’t show it by default.
+Shrinking, adding, deleting, renaming partitions with this tool won’t be a problem.
+Additionally, you can safely use this tool to initialize a new hard disk, in case the system doesn’t show it by default.

-To access Windows’ Disk Management Tool, go to Search, type diskmanagement, and open Create and format hard disk partitions.
+To access Windows’ Disk Management Tool, go to Search, type disk management, and click on Create and format hard disk partitions.

 That should be it for our top picks for disk management in Windows.
 Do you agree with our list?
 What’s your favorite disk management tool?
 Tell us in the comments below!